 Who Should Book Online?

 On the other hand, it makes a lot more sense to book online in certain situations.
-Remember that you can find all the same airlines, hotels, and activities as travel consultants and can therefore make an amazing trip on your own.
+Remember that you can find all the same airlines, hotels, and activities as travel consultants and, therefore, make an amazing trip alone.

 Travelers Who Have Been to Their Destination

-When you are looking to put together your yearly summer trip to Cabo or just headed home for the holidays, you are probably familiar enough to handle it yourself and book online.
+When planning your yearly summer trip to Cabo or heading home for the holidays, you are probably familiar enough to handle it yourself and book online.

-Not needing to do extended research for your trip saves a ton of time.
-You may already know your favorite hotels or at least favorite areas.
+Not needing to do extended research for your trip saves time.
+You may already know your favorite hotels or at least your favorite areas.
 In that case, it’s as simple as finding the right price and making it happen.

 Travelers Who Want More Say in Their Vacation

-A travel agent’s job is to tailor your trip exactly to your liking, but that’s not always the way it works.
-Especially with the rise of travel agencies moving to vacation packages, you can end up on a schedule made by someone else before you were interested.
+A travel agent’s job is to tailor your trip to your liking, but that’s not always how it works.
+Especially with the rise of travel agencies moving to vacation packages, you can end up on a schedule made by someone else before you are interested.

-To have a bit more flexibility in your vacation days, you can book online and spend them exactly as you please.
-Lie by the pool, see the sights, or just decide as you go.
+To have more flexibility in your vacation days, you can book online and spend them exactly as you please.
+Lie by the pool, see the sights, or decide as you go.